great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 title: 'Manage missing data with GX'
 ---

-**Missing data**, or **missingness**, refers to the absence of expected information within a dataset.
-These absences can be represented by `NULL` values in SQL databases or appear differently in various systems.
+If you've ever struggled with missing data messing up your reports or skewing your machine learning models, this guide will show you how to leverage Great Expectations (GX) to keep your data clean and reliable.

-Maintaining the integrity of your data involves effectively managing missing data points.
-Missing data can interfere with calculations, skew reports, and produce inaccurate outputs in machine learning models.
-Thus, identifying and resolving missing data is paramount to ensure data reliability and utility.
+**Missing data**, often referred to as **missingness**, denotes the absence of expected information in a dataset.
+These gaps can be represented by `NULL` values in SQL databases or manifest differently across systems, impacting data quality.
+Missing data poses challenges such as disrupting calculations, skewing analyses, and compromising machine learning models.
+Given the critical role of data quality, managing missing data effectively is essential to ensure accurate, reliable, and actionable datasets.

 Managing missing data involves: